Mini Split Installation: A Guide to Ductless Heating and Cooling

 How Are the Outdoor Units Installed?

-First, we will find the ideal position for your outdoor condenser before we begin.
-Then we will:
+First, we find the ideal position for your outdoor condenser before.
+Then we:

-• Place the condenser either on a cement block on the ground or mount it to the exterior wall, using sturdy brackets.
+• Place the condenser on a cement block or mount it to the exterior wall.

 • Connect the pipes and tubing we fed through the wall from your indoor unit.

-• Attach the wiring and tubing to the exterior wall to ensure they remain in place.
+• Secure wiring and tubing to the exterior wall.

-• Cover the wiring and tubing to protect them and keep them tidy.
+• Cover wiring and tubing for protection and tidiness.

-• Connect the pipe joint on the back of the unit as well as the wiring.
+• Connect pipe joints on the back of the unit as well as the wiring.

-While it sounds simple, it really requires professional HVAC technicians to complete the ductless heat pump installation safely.
+While it sounds simple, professional HVAC technicians should complete the ductless heat pump installation.
 We don’t recommend trying a DIY approach (and here’s why).
-Instead, our Alpine Ductless Master Certified technicians can help with your ductless heating and cooling system installation, as they are licensed, bonded, insured, EPA-Certified, and licensed electricians.
+Our Alpine Ductless Master Certified technicians are, bonded, insured, EPA-Certified, and licensed electricians.

 Contact us here or call us at (360) 615-2740 to find out which Ductless Heating system is right for you!